Bunk Bed (radio programme)

 Bunk Bed is a comedy radio programme on BBC Radio 4 hosted by Peter Curran and Patrick Marber.
 The programme features the hosts lying in bunk beds, discussing various topics.
-In some episodes, they are joined by a guest on the "pull-out mattress" - these have included Kathy Burke, Don Warrington, Cate Blanchett, Benjamin Zephaniah, Rhys Ifans, Jane Horrocks, Guy Garvey & Rachael Stirling.
+In some episodes, they are joined by a guest on the "pull-out mattress".
+Past guests include Kathy Burke, Don Warrington, Cate Blanchett, Benjamin Zephaniah, Rhys Ifans, Jane Horrocks, Guy Garvey and Rachael Stirling.

-It was described as "slightly weird" by Kate Chisholm, and was praised by Miranda Sawyer as being "strange, funny, silly, enchanting, beautifully put together".
-The seventh series began its broadcast on 6 January 2021, on BBC Radio 4.
+It was described as 'The perfect radio antidote to the gathering storm' by Kate Chisholm, and was praised by Miranda Sawyer in the Observer as being "strange, funny, silly, enchanting, beautifully put together".
 The programme was a finalist in the New York Festivals in April 2020.
-The ninth series began on 12 January 2022, with Harry Shearer a guest in episodes 2 and 3.
+The ninth and tenth series featured Harry Shearer of The Simpsons and theatre director Sir Richard Eyre talking about their childhoods.
+The eleventh series appeared on Radio4/BBC Sounds in March 2025.

 Podcasts

 There are over 30 podcasts (created from edited versions of the episodes originally broadcast) which are freely available to stream or download.
 In addition other episodes from Series 8 and 9 are available to listen again.